Zaloog/FOW/Articles/Article_8_A_Single_Ton_of_Fun.md

 especially with the help from [Artemis The Fifth Olympian], which recovers two stones that can pay for four of the five will for Mount Olympus.
 Another useful discard might be [Fallen Angel Of Fiery Vengeance] as a removeal or any of the elemental Zeus chants to immidiately remove it from grave to cast the next one for free.

-Since we want to order as often as we can cards like [Perceval, The Flying Knight], [Perceval, the Charmed Knight] and [Fallen Angel of Fiery Vengeance] are quite important, since with their banish ability they allow us to be flexible when it comes to returning our order back to ruler area to order another resonator.
+Since we want to order as often as we can cards like [Perceval, the Charmed Knight] and [Fallen Angel of Fiery Vengeance] are quite important, because with their banish ability they allow us to be flexible when it comes to returning our order back to ruler area to order another resonator.

+Another interaction, that is quite strong is with [Hanzo, Ninja Of The Moon].
+When we order him with two stones, one of those is optimally [The One Magic Stone] we can than stack Zeus and Hanzos enter ability that way, that Hanzos ability resolves last.
+That way, we can search Artemis with Zeus and recover our stones.
+If we had [The One Magic Stone] we can float will to directly play Artemis from hand to trigger his enter ability again for a total of X=4 to pay into Hanzos
+Enter ability.
+This leaves us with 4 Moons + 2 recovered Stones, so 6 will in total and also Hanzos ability to make our opponent pay more for his chants.
+Without [The One Magic Stone] we will only be able to pay for X=3 after Artemis reveal trigger resolves.
+Remember that if our opponent has [Dreiwing, Mechanized Wind Of Destruction] revealed outside the game (from the sideboard), we will not be able to tap our moons for will, Hanzo can still banish them though to make the opponent pay more for his chants.

 ## Play Style
 For singleton it is not really possible to give general advices how to play at certain stages of the game,